Skip to content

 Modern Standby vs. Traditional Sleep

 Many modern laptops use Modern Standby.
 This keeps your system connected to the internet even when the screen is off.
-This can cause battery drain compared to traditional sleep.
+This can drain your battery more quickly than traditional sleep mode.
 Adjusting your power plan helps manage how aggressively your system enters these states.

 Summary